diamond-diadem/diamond-diadem.github.io/content/en/documentation/install/install-guix.md

 ## Install on Windows / MacOS

 For Windows users, you can use a [similar solution](/en/documentation/install/apptainer-windows) to that of Apptainer and use Windows Subsystem for Linux (WSL2).
+However, installing Guix in WSL is far from trivial.
+We advise you to follow this [guide](https://gist.github.com/giuliano108/49ec5bd0a9339db98535bc793ceb5ab4).

 For Mac OS users, we recommend using a virtual machine or Docker.